hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 ### Job Permission

-For Jet jobs, we created the type `JobPermission` to authorize the job specific operations.
-Contrary to data-structure specific permissions, JobPermission does not have a name.
-It can be configured with below
+For Jet jobs, we created the type `JobPermission` to authorize the job-specific operations.
+Contrary to data structure-specific permissions, JobPermission does not have a name.
+It can be configured with actions below:
-actions:

-- create: submit a new job, without uploading resources.
+- create: submit a new job, without uploading resources
 - destroy: cancel a running job
-- read: get the job (with the id or the name), get job-config, get status, get submission time...
-The other actions imply `read` action, for example if permission has `create` action, it means the permission has `read` action as well.
+- read: get the job (by id or name), get job config, get status, submission time...
+Every other action implies `read` action, for example if permission has `create` action, it means the permission has `read` action as well.
 - list: list the jobs
 - suspend: suspend a running job
 - resume: resume a suspended job
 - export: export the snapshot
-- upload: upload the resources/classes along with the jobs.
+- upload: upload the resources/classes along with jobs.
 This means running custom code on the server, basically user can do anything with this permission.
-- all: all the above
+- all: all of the above

 ### Connector Permission

 Jet offers some OOTB connectors: file, socket, jms and jdbc connectors.
-We want to guard these and possible others (extension module) hence the connector permission.
+We want to guard these and possibly others (extension module), hence the connector permission.
 Instead of creating a separate permission for each connector we created a single generic one which has the type of the connector as a prefix in its name.
-The permission has following
+The permission has the following
 actions:

 - read: for sources
 - write: for sinks
-- all: all the above
+- all: all of the above

 Configuration options for different connectors: